-Each year, BCA places students from Ecuador, Germany, Spain and other nations at U.S. colleges and universities, complementing their own understanding of American culture and enriching campus life.
+Each year, BCA places students from all over the world at U.S. colleges and universities, complementing their own understanding of American culture and enriching campus life.
 Exchange students apply through their home institution and can choose to study at one of several colleges and universities in the U.S., including:

 - Bridgewater College